Spetisbury: Crawford Bridge

 The B3075 crosses the River Stour at Crawford Bridge.
 The bridge was built in the medieval period and widened in 1819.
-It has nine semicircular arches and is a Grade 1 listed building.
+It has nine semicircular arches and is a Grade I listed building.

 St Monica's Priory

 In 1800, an 18th-century country house in the village was acquired by some Augustinian nuns (of the Congregation of Windesheim).
 The priory was then occupied by various religious groups including Brigittines (Syon nuns), Canons Regular of the Lateran and Ursulines.
 Although most of the original building was destroyed, some still remains and forms part of the village hall.
 There had previously been a house of Benedictine monks in the village.